Friday, September 28th: Bib pick-up and Late Registration

 Start and Timer:

-New this year will be a chip based timing.
 The start time for each distance will be based on the arrival of the bus and the official start proclaimed by the Grand Traverse official.
+Your time will be recorded by timing chip.
 If you are driving to the trailhead, please wait for the bus to start, check-in and timing bib is required.

 Aid Stations and Check-in: